brandur/sorg/content/nanoglyphs/049-paradise.md

 I was walking back along the dock one time, looked down, and to my surprise, there was a mantis shrimp looking straight back up at me!

 Mantis shrimp build form-fitting circular holes for themselves, and back into them so they're looking out face first, framing big eyes, feelers, and praying mantis-like forearms.
-They're already strange looking creatures, and when the rest do their body is hidden away leaving only their face visible, seeing them is a little jolting, like seeing a facehugger from _Alien_ out of the corner of your eye.
+They're already strange looking creatures, and when the rest of their body is hidden away leaving only their face visible, seeing them is a little jolting, like seeing a facehugger from _Alien_ out of the corner of your eye.

 You can often find mantis shrimp on dives in the area, but it was very lucky to see one through only a few feet of water like this.
 I wish I'd gotten a photo of this guy, but by the time I got back with a camera he'd evacuated the area, his hole already collapsed.
 Here's someone else's photo instead [2].